Composing Components

 • Composition cares about interface versions, and current tools are inconsistent about when they infer or inject versions.
 For example, if a Rust component exports test:mypackage, cargo component build will decorate this with the crate version, e.g. test:mypackage@0.1.0.
 If another Rust component imports an interface from test:mypackage, that won't match test:mypackage@0.1.0.
 You can use wasm-tools component wit to view the imports and exports embedded in the .wasm files and check whether they match up.

-The wasm-tools suite includes a compose command which can be used to compose components at the command line.
+You can use the WAC CLI to compose components at the command line.

 Here component.wasm is the component that imports interfaces from dep1.wasm and dep2.wasm, which export them.
 The composed component, with those dependencies satisfied and tucked away inside it, is saved to composed.wasm.

-This syntax doesn't cover transitive dependencies.
-If, for example, dep1.wasm has unsatisfied imports that you want to satisfy from dep3.wasm, you'll need to use a configuration file.
-(Or you can compose dep1.wasm with dep3.wasm first, then refer to that composed component instead of dep1.wasm.
-This doesn't scale to lots of transitive dependencies though!)
+The plug syntax doesn't cover transitive dependencies.
+If, for example, dep1.wasm has unsatisfied imports that you want to satisfy from dep3.wasm, you'd need to be deliberate about the order of your composition.
+You could compose dep1.wasm with dep3.wasm first, then refer to that composed component instead of dep1.wasm.
+However, this doesn't scale to lots of transitive dependencies, which is why the WAC language was created.

 Composing components with a visual interface